 - The non-fiction book The Immortal Life of Henrietta Lacks looks at ethical issues of race and class in medical research

-- Under the Knife is a documentary that examines the impact of privatisation on the NHS.
-Details of screenings can be found via the link
+- Under the Knife is a documentary that examines the impact of privatisation on the NHS

 - And for a celebration of the history of the NHS I would recommend The Greatest Wealth, a series of monologues performed by some of the UK’s most well-known actors at the Old Vic Theatre.